adolfintel/TDF/README.md

 ## Building TDF
 The TDF build scripts are designed to download the latest version of each component in TDF, build what needs to be compiled from source and create a `template-YYYYMMDD.tar.zst` ready to extract and use.

+__It is strongly recommended to use an Arch-based distro to build TDF.__

 To build TDF:
 * Download the latest version of this repo: `git clone https://github.com/adolfintel/tdf`
 * Enter the downloaded folder: `cd tdf`
-* Launch the automatic build script: `./makeTemplate`
+* Launch the automatic build script: `./makeTemplate.sh`

 The following dependencies must be installed on your system:
 * Basic tools like coreutils, gcc, g++, wget, curl, git, make, meson, sed, tar, zstd, etc. (on Arch-based distros, the `base-devel` package should provide everything you need)
-* Wine and its dependencies (just install Wine from your distro's repos)
+* Wine and its dependencies. (on Arch-based distros, the easiest way to get all of these is to install the wine-git package from the AUR)
 * Mingw-w64
 * glslc (glslang)